samuelmahr/appt-scheduling/README.md

 There is a unique index on `trainer_id`, `starts_at`, `ends_at` and `canceled_at = null`.
 This unique index will be helpful when searching for a trainer's specific availability and also to prevent creating a double booked appointment.

+Due to preloading the appointment data from `appointments.json`, the pkey sequence may be incorrect (starting at ID 1 when it already exists) so I restarted it at 1000 for the primary key in the initial db migration

 Additional indexes I would consider for the future is an index on `user_id` and an index on `trainer_id`, but it's not necessary for this exercise

 ### Data Access